 Guatemala is a country rich in Mayan culture and heritage.
-Evidence of this empire is scattered throughout the land and many Indigenous groups still practice Mayan traditions, keeping this fascinating culture alive.
+Evidence of this empire is scattered throughout the land, and many Indigenous groups still practice Mayan traditions, keeping this fascinating culture alive.
 But which Mayan ruins should you visit on your Guatemalan vacation?

 Tikal National Park

 Temple I, below, is also known as the Temple of the Great Jaguar, which stands 47 meters high and was finished in 750 AD.
-The Temple II, the Temple of the Mask, stands across from it at 38 meters high and was completed earlier in 700 AD.
+The Temple II, the Temple of the Mask, stood across from it at 38 meters high and was completed earlier in 700 AD.

 Both temples offer amazing views of the former central square and plaza.
 Temple IV is the most popular and tallest temple in the complex, standing at 70 meters tall.
 It was also used in the movie Star Wars: A New Hope!
 Reach its heights to see other temples peeking out of the trees.

-Located in the northeast of the Petén Basin region, the Mesoamerican archaeological site of Yaxhá is a former ceremonial center and city of pre-Columbian Maya civilization.
+Located northeast of the Petén Basin region, the Mesoamerican archaeological site of Yaxhá is a former ceremonial center and city of pre-Columbian Maya civilization.
 In the Early Classic period, it was the third-largest city in the region and a powerful political Mayan hub.

 Topoxté is also located in the Petén Basin, southeast of Yaxhá North Acropolis.
-This pre-Columbian Maya archaeological site’s name means “seed of the Ramón tree” and is spread across three islands named Topoxte, Cante, and Paxte located in Lake Yaxhá.
+This pre-Columbian Maya archaeological site’s name means “seed of the Ramón tree” and is spread across three islands named Topoxte, Cante, and Paxte, located in Lake Yaxhá.

 The ruins at Iximché are located two hours west of Guatemala City in the western highlands of Guatemala.
 It was the former capital of the Kaqchikel Maya kingdom until the city was abandoned in 1524.
 It lay deep in the jungle until it was rediscovered in 1695.

-The tallest stela in the New World was discovered on this UNESCO World Heritage Site and you can walk amongst these impressive carved structures today.
+The tallest stela in the New World was discovered on this UNESCO World Heritage Site, and you can walk amongst these impressive carved structures today.
 Bring a camera!
 You won’t want to miss these unique and fascinating sculptures.

 This site is located near the Motagua River, which formed an important trade route between 724 and 785 when the city prospered from trading jade and obsidian.

 The final Mayan ruin on our list is the largest known pyramid in the Maya world.
-El Mirador is located in the Mirador Basin in dense rainforest, which is also part of the Maya Biosphere Reserve.
+El Mirador is located in the Mirador Basin in dense rainforest, also part of the Maya Biosphere Reserve.